PhD Art History Admission

 * Please note all application materials, once submitted as part of your application, become the property of Stanford University.
 Materials will not be returned and copies will not be provided for applicants nor released to other institutions.
 Please keep a copy for your records.
 Re-applicants must submit new supporting documents and complete the online graduate application.

 In addition to the University application materials listed above, applicants in Art History are required to submit a writing sample.
 You should upload your writing sample along with your online application (only one writing sample will be accepted).
 It should be 20 pages maximum, including illustrations and bibliography – neither papers over this limit nor entire Master’s theses will be accepted.

-For admission in Autumn Quarter 2022-23, all required application materials, including your test scores and recommendation letters, must be received on-line by no later than Wednesday, December 1, 2021 at 9 pm (PT).
+For admission in Autumn Quarter of the next academic year, all required application materials, including your test scores and recommendation letters, must be received on-line by no later than December 1 at 9:00 pm (PT).

 Note: The Graduate Admissions period opens in late September each year for applications to be submitted by the published deadline in December (for matriculation beginning in the following academic year).
 After April 15th each year, the Graduate Admissions period is closed, and the online application will reopen during the following September.

 Application review takes place between mid-February and mid-March; applicants are notified by e-mail of their status around March 15th.
 Accepted students are admitted for the following Autumn Quarter; no applicants for mid-year entrance will be considered.
 You will be contacted via e-mail regarding your application status after the deadline; please do not contact the Department in this regard.

 Applicants who are chosen as finalists for admissions are asked to make themselves available for an individual interview by faculty via Skype.
 Admitted prospective students are invited for a campus visit intended to introduce them to faculty, current graduate students, and to members of the larger Stanford community involved in the arts.
 Library, museum and other facilities are part of this introduction to the PhD program in Art History at Stanford.